colorcube/simulate_static_urls/README.md

 deleted the hash table.
 But still the right page would be displayed.)

 If you prefer an url like */en/topics/interesting/cool_new_stuff_here/* you might want to have a look at other xxxurl extensions.
-But maybe you want to hear what the meaning of the three numbers is:
+But maybe you want to hear what the meaning of the three numbers are:

     /en/topics/interesting/cool_new_stuff_here.42.0.1.html